Border: France-Spain-AndorraDate(s) of establishment: Treaty of the Pyrenees – 1659 (current border)

 Cross-border cooperation at the regional levelWorking Community of the Pyrenees

-Cooperation convention between the Diputación Foral de Guipúzcoa and the Conseil général of Pyrénées-Atlantiques
+Cooperation agreement between the Diputación Foral de Guipúzcoa and the Conseil général of Pyrénées-Atlantiques

 Catalan Cross-border Area